camayal/Datataxa/README.md

 **Note**: Currently this script only works in Windows operative system, probably (if required) in future developments the script will be translate to a crossplatform language to run it in other operative systems.

 ## Download script
-You can download the script from: https://raw.githubusercontent.com/camayal/Datataxa/master/Datataxa.au3 (Right click and Save as..).
+You can download the script from: https://raw.githubusercontent.com/camayal/Datataxa/master/Datataxa.au3 (Right click and Save as...)
 Save the script in the same folder of your list.

 ## Usage
 |Steps|